 West Virginia Society of Professional Surveyors

 Registration is now open!
-Visit www.wvspsconvention.org to register
+Visit wvspsconvention.org for more details or to register today!

 WVSPS dedicates itself to the promotion and protection of the land surveying profession as a social and economic influence vital to the welfare of the community and the state of West Virginia.
 We consist of eleven chapters across the state of West Virginia that host monthly meetings for members.
 WVSPS also hosts an annual convention in Flatwoods, WV which offers continuing education, dissemination of best practices, and technological innovations to surveyors from West Virginia and the surrounding states, and advocates annually on behalf of WV surveyors on legislative issues.